othermod/PSPi-Version-6/rpi/README.md

 core_freq_min=200
 ```

-### Configuration for Raspberry Pi Zero and Zero 2 Models
+### Configuration for 40-pin Raspberry Pi Boards (Pi Zero, Zero 2, Pi 3, and Pi 4)

-**For Raspberry Pi Zero or Zero 2, include these additional lines just below the General Configuration lines:**
+**For Raspberry Pi Zero, Zero 2, and other Pi boards with the 40-pin header, include these additional lines just below the General Configuration lines:**

 ```
 gpu_mem_256=128